 If you’ve been on social media lately, there’s a good chance you’ve seen influencers promoting Grüns Gummies.
 Grüns strives to combine the convenience of a daily multivitamin with the nutritional boost of powdered superfoods, all in a sweet, chewable gummy.

 As a dietitian, I wanted to understand what exactly you’re getting when you snack on those green bears, so I did a deep dive into the Grüns formula.
 From powdered greens and added vitamins to pectin and sugar, there’s a lot to discuss.
-I’ll guide you through my detailed analysis of the key ingredients in Grüns, focusing on what nutrients you can expect from a packet of green gummies, and what’s missing.
+I’ll guide you through my detailed analysis of the key ingredients in Grüns, focusing on what nutrients you can expect from a packet of green gummies.

-I’ll also discuss whether the Grüns formula is likely to deliver on its potential health and wellness benefits – and why a nutrient-dense greens powder like Live it Up Super Greens might be a better choice.
+I’ll also discuss what I think is missing and why a nutrient-dense greens powder like Live it Up Super Greens might be a better choice.

 What Is in Grüns?
 Formula at a Glance